Gametoast/Documentation/StarWarsBattlefrontII/documentation/Battlefront2_scripting_system.md

 This function activates the specified Object, enabling its physics.

-SetProperty(…, &quot;PhysicsActive&quot;, 1) does the same thing, but slightly slower and safer.
+SetProperty(…, "PhysicsActive", 1) does the same thing, but slightly slower and safer.

 ### DeactivateObject (name object)

 This function deactivates the specified Object, disabling its physics.

-SetProperty(…, &quot;PhysicsActive&quot;, 0) does the same thing, but slightly slower and safer.
+SetProperty(…, "PhysicsActive", 0) does the same thing, but slightly slower and safer.

 ### SetObjectTeam (name or object, team)

 This function set the team of the specified Object.

-SetProperty(…, &quot;Team&quot;, team) does the same thing, but slightly slower and safer.
+SetProperty(…, "Team", team) does the same thing, but slightly slower and safer.

 ### GetObjectTeam (name or object) → team